IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 # {{ page.title }}

-This topic provides solutions for common issues that you might encounter during the Db2 instance creation and management.
+The topic provides solutions for common issues that you might encounter during the Db2 instance creation and management.

 ## Db2 Instance creation failures

-If you encounter issues during the Db2 instance creation (for example, errors related to Docker, Colima, or Homebrew), you can restart the extension to recover from the failed installation.
+If you encounter issues during the Db2 instance creation (for example, errors that are related to Docker, Colima, or Homebrew), you can restart the extension to recover from the failed installation.

 ### Solution